GoogleChrome/web.dev/src/site/content/en/learn/accessibility/why/index.md

 ---
 title: What is digital accessibility, and why does it matter?
 description: >
-  Digital accessibility is designing and building websites and web apps so that disabled people can interact with in a meaningful and equivalent way.
+  Learn how why it matters to design and build websites and web apps so that disabled people can interact with them in a meaningful and equivalent way.
 authors:
   - cariefisher
 date: 2022-09-30
+updated: 2022-10-03
 ---

 Imagine a world where you couldn't buy a present for a friend because the